 The mealworms’ eggs take an average of 7-10 days to hatch under appropriate conditions and 4-8 weeks in non-optimal conditions (low temperatures).

 Baby mealworms emerge when eggs hatch into larvae.
-They appear as segmented bodies with milky white with slender bodies that turn yellow-brown within a few days.
-Many mealworms are kept in large plastic containers, with air holes at the top.
+They appear as segmented bodies with milky white slender bodies that turn yellow-brown within a few days.
+Many mealworms are kept in large plastic containers with air holes at the top.

 Always ensure you cover the mealworms with a thick layer of substrate that is changed weekly to provide an adequate food supply.
-Also, ensure a moderate temperature of 72 degrees Fahrenheit for fast growth.
+Also, ensure a moderate temperature of 72°F for fast growth.

-- Temperature Moderation: Always ensure you maintain the correct temperature at every cycle stage.
-Too low temperatures will limit the colony’s growth hence a high, moderate temperature is recommended.
+Always ensure you maintain the correct temperature at every cycle stage.
+Too low temperatures will limit the colony’s growth; hence moderate to high temperature is recommended.